PeterSommerlad/SC22WG21_Papers/drafting/P2968Rx_ignore.md

 * Should `std::ignore::operator=`{.cpp } support non-volatile bit-fields on the right hand side (`operator=(auto const&)`) or not (`operator=(auto&&)`) ?

 The latter question is not an issue with existing code, because tuple's tie() would never support bit-fields and there is actual implementation divergence between major vendors.
 I don't have a strong opinion, but suppressing also non-volatile bit-fields helps in situation where a bit-field containing class mixes volatile and non-volatile members.

+We have implementation divergence here (see below), which means we have implementation experience both ways:

+* libstdc++ and Microsoft both currently use `(const auto&)` (which supports non-volatile bit-fields (which are converted to rvalue implicitly) but not volatile bit-fields).
+* libc++ currently uses `(auto&&)` (which does not support bit-fields of any qualification). libc++ has never received a bug report about its more-restrictive `std::ignore`, which is currently proposed.

 # Questions to LWG